Stop thieves from accessing your keyless-entry car.

 Cars with keyless entry systems (meaning they can unlock doors and start ignitions when someone holding the key fob approaches the vehicle) are vulnerable to keyless theft.
 If you need to push a button on your car key remote to unlock and lock the vehicle, you are not at risk of your key fob being hacked.

-British insurance company Aviva reports receiving twice as many auto insurance claims for thefts of keyless entry cars versus vehicles without keyless entry.4 Despite this, keyless cars are increasingly common.
-As of March 2023, the global automotive keyless entry system market is worth $1.57 billion, and market research authority The Business Research Company forecasts it will grow to 2.48 billion by 2027.5
+British insurance company Aviva reports receiving twice as many auto insurance claims for thefts of keyless entry cars versus vehicles without keyless entry.
+Despite this, keyless cars are increasingly common.
+In 2025, the automotive keyless entry system market is estimated to be worth $1.83 billion, and is predicted to grow at a compound annual growth rate of 13.3 percent to reach $3.02 billion in 2029.5

 You may think of hacking as something that happens over the internet, like phishing scams and other crimes that can occur at great distances.
 Key fob hacking is different.
 Thieves only need to come within a few yards of your key fob to capture its signal.
 Stealing the signal can take less than a minute, which means it’s important to protect your key fob at all times.